Sod-ers/BB-Tracker/README.md

 Scripts to detect map changes at BB Game Servers.

 ## Automatic Execution & Request Rate Adjustment:
-Adjust the directory structure for your machine & add the following lines to your crontab file using the command ```crontab -e```.
+Adjust the directory structure for your machine & add the following code blocks to your crontab file using the command ```crontab -e```.

 Set the path so the system will recognize the script.